Why do we do so many songs with movements, especially for young learners? It doesn’t seem connected, but we keep...Read More

 We also know children learn in different ways; we practice differentiated instruction to respect different styles of learning and enable our students to reach their full potential.

-These language courses prepare students effectively for the Bilingual Program (if they choose to enrol).
+These language courses prepare students effectively for the Bilingual Program (if they choose to enroll).
 With this option, students learn in French or Mandarin for over 3 hours a week.

-Our French students are constantly interacting with our partner school, École Française Internationale (EFI).
-This allows students to practice their French frequently, learn more about the French culture, and allows us to organize learning times in common.
+Our French students partner with French students from the school École Française Internationale (EFI).
+This allows students to practice their French frequently, learn more about the French culture, and allows us to organize common inter-school learning times.

 Every year, we celebrate the language options at CIS through various events bringing together our school community.
 Our language assembly, prepared by our students, is an opportunity for them to share their interest in these programs with the entire CIS community.

 Our school library has an impressive selection of books in French and Mandarin; we believe in the importance of expanding our library each year.
 At CIS we learn in different languages and read them too!

 We have already seen a number of students from non-French-speaking families able to speak fluently in French in just a few years.